cmccomb/cmccomb.github.io/README.md

    The generated `assets/json/pubs.json` file now includes a top-level `clusters` collection containing HDBSCAN cluster centroids and KeyBERT labels alongside the existing per-publication records.
+Each cluster is capped at `12.5%` of the publications to keep the visualization balanced.

 ## Cluster labels